rclone/rclone/docs/content/flags.md

       --azureblob-env-auth                                  Read credentials from runtime (environment variables, CLI or MSI) --azureblob-key string                                Storage Account Shared Key
-      --azureblob-list-chunk int                            Size of blob list (default 5000) --azureblob-memory-pool-flush-time Duration           How often internal memory buffer pools will be flushed (default 1m0s)
-      --azureblob-memory-pool-use-mmap                      Whether to use mmap buffers in internal memory pool --azureblob-msi-client-id string                      Object ID of the user-assigned MSI to use, if any --azureblob-msi-mi-res-id string                      Azure resource ID of the user-assigned MSI to use, if any --azureblob-msi-object-id string                      Object ID of the user-assigned MSI to use, if any
+      --azureblob-list-chunk int                            Size of blob list (default 5000) --azureblob-msi-client-id string                      Object ID of the user-assigned MSI to use, if any --azureblob-msi-mi-res-id string                      Azure resource ID of the user-assigned MSI to use, if any --azureblob-msi-object-id string                      Object ID of the user-assigned MSI to use, if any